 4. Questionnaire Administration

-Once the questionnaire is constructed, it will be administered to students in the instructor's other classes.
+Once the questionnaire is constructed it will be administered to students in the instructor's classes.
+Once data are collected, we will proceed to Activity 1, Part 2 which will focus on item analysis, and reliability and validity assessment.